Soldano SLO-100

 Two Soldano heads: an Avenger Hot Rod (top) and an SLO in custom blue tolex.

-The SLO-100 (short for Super Lead Overdrive 100) is a guitar amplifier designed by Mike Soldano and the first production model from his company Soldano Custom Amplification.
-Released in 1987, the SLO-100 was hand-built and pushed the boundaries of high-gain guitar tone during an era of mass-produced amps that were insufficient for increasingly heavy music without modifications.
-Hard rock and metal guitarists like Eddie Van Halen, George Lynch, and Mick Mars helped popularize the SLO-100 and its high-gain sound, while the amp's clean and lower-gain tones attracted players like Eric Clapton, Mark Knopfler, and Warren Haynes.
+The Super Lead Overdrive 100, typically shortened to SLO-100, is the debut guitar amplifier from Mike Soldano's Soldano Custom Amplification.
+Released in 1987, the SLO-100 was designed by Soldano to offer contemporary lead guitarists a hand-built, high-gain amplifier that would not lose clarity and dynamics with heavy distortion.
+Hard rock and metal guitarists like Eddie Van Halen, George Lynch, and Mick Mars helped popularize the SLO-100 and its high-gain sounds, while the amp's clean and lower-gain tones attracted players like Eric Clapton, Mark Knopfler, and Warren Haynes.
 The SLO-100 is considered one of the industry's benchmark amps and its success helped establish the boutique amplifier market.

 History

-By the mid-1980s, guitarists in hard rock and metal were limited in their pursuit of high-gain sounds to Mesa/Boogie amps like the Mark II or Fender or Marshall amps that had been "hot-rodded" with often expensive modifications by an amp tech—such as Mike Soldano—to produce heavier, more aggressive tones.
-Between traveling back and forth between his native Seattle and Los Angeles, and taking gigs as a roadie to make ends meet, Soldano developed a prototype of his own high-gain amp design, the SLO-100, and first showed it to Heart guitarist Howard Leese in 1987.
-Word spread and Soldano quickly received orders from players like Lou Reed, Michael Landau, and Vivian Campbell.
-Soldano subsequently moved to Los Angeles and debuted his new amp at the 1987 NAMM Show.
+By the mid-1980s, guitarists in hard rock and metal were limited in their pursuit of high-gain sounds to Mesa/Boogie amps like the Mark IIC+ or Fender or Marshall amps that had been "hot-rodded" with often expensive modifications by an amp tech—such as Mike Soldano—to produce heavier, more aggressive tones.
+Soldano traveled back and forth between his native Seattle and Los Angeles, taking gigs as a roadie to make ends meet while developing a prototype amp that would produce the amount of distortion he wanted.
+This "high-gain" amp design, which he named the Super Lead Overdrive 100, was first showed to Heart guitarist Howard Leese in 1987.
+Soldano quickly received orders from players like Lou Reed, Michael Landau, and Vivian Campbell.
+He then moved to Los Angeles and debuted the SLO-100 at the 1987 NAMM Show.

-The SLO-100 was an immediate success.
-Its thick, high-gain tones were particularly attractive to lead guitarists like Joe Satriani, Warren DeMartini, George Lynch, and Mick Mars.
-Eddie Van Halen used an SLO during the early 1990s to record For Unlawful Carnal Knowledge and later based his own signature model amp, the Peavey 5150, on it.
+The SLO-100 was an immediate success, its thick, heavy distortion proving attractive to lead guitarists like Joe Satriani, Warren DeMartini, George Lynch, and Mick Mars.
+Eddie Van Halen used an SLO-100 during the early 1990s to record For Unlawful Carnal Knowledge and later based his own signature model amp, the Peavey 5150, on it.
 Meanwhile, Campbell, Adrian Vandenberg, and Steve Vai all used SLO-100s during their turns with Whitesnake.
 The amp's lower-gain tones found prominent fans too, in Eric Clapton, Mark Knopfler, Gary Moore, and Warren Haynes.
-Haynes even convinced Dickey Betts to briefly play an SLO in The Allman Brothers Band.
+Haynes convinced Dickey Betts to briefly play an SLO-100 in the Allman Brothers Band.

 From the early 1990s until 2018, Mike Soldano and a small team of employees built the SLO-100 and the brand's other amps by hand in a Seattle workshop.
 In 2018, he sold his company to Huntington Park, California-based Boutique Amps Distribution—which also builds amps for brands like Friedman Amplification and Tone King—but stayed on as an advisor.
 The company's product line was "rebooted" in 2020 under B.A.D. with the flagship SLO-100 receiving multiple player-requested features.
-A version closer to the original's specs, known as the SLO-100 Classic, is also produced.
+A version closer to the original specs, known as the SLO-100 Classic, is also produced.